What is Day One Sync?

 Is my data secure and encrypted?

 By default, Day One Sync encrypts the data "at rest" on our servers and securely transfers the data from our servers to the Day One app (the same level of security that Dropbox and iCloud provide).
-Optionally, users can enable "end-to-end encryption" for selected journals.
+As of our 4.2 update, all new journals created are end-to-end encrypted by default.
 Our encryption features utilize the user's private key to encrypt all entries before they reach the server.
 In short, the server will have no access to the user's unencrypted data.
-End-to-end encryption will be coming to Android soon.

 Where can I learn more about end-to-end encryption?

 Check out our encryption FAQ.

 Day One Sync is included with Day One Premium.
 If you purchased Day One 2.0 prior to our subscription launch on June 28th, 2017, you have free access to Day One Sync for the apps you purchased (Mac and iOS are separate purchases).

 Why can't I use iCloud or Dropbox for sync anymore?

 While not representative of all our users' experiences, we had thousands of cases of data loss and duplication with iCloud and Dropbox.
 This was not acceptable to us, so we've built Day One Sync from the ground up to be tailored to Day One journal data.